lalitnayyar/bawlSupabaseSetup/output.md

     "metadata": {
       "loc": {
         "lines": {
-          "from": 172,
+          "from": 157,
-          "to": 179
+          "to": 164
         }
       }
     }
   },
   {
-    "pageContent": "Module 5 – 150 lessons - 9 hours 58 min\nEssential JavaScript concepts\nIn this module, you'll level up your JavaScript skills and build three super-cool apps.\n\nProjects: The World's Most Annoying Cookie Consent, Pumpkin's Purrfect Meme Picker, Twimba: Twitter Clone, Essential JS Mini Projects\n\n\n\nModule 6 – 78 lessons - 4 hours 52 min\nResponsive design\nThis module teaches you how to make your websites work well on all screen sizes, a critical skill for any frontend developer.", "metadata": {
+    "pageContent": "Projects: The World's Most Annoying Cookie Consent, Pumpkin's Purrfect Meme Picker, Twimba: Twitter Clone, Essential JS Mini Projects\n\n\n\nModule 6 – 78 lessons - 4 hours 52 min\nResponsive design\nThis module teaches you how to make your websites work well on all screen sizes, a critical skill for any frontend developer.\n\nProjects: Build a Responsive Site, Build a Product Splash Page, CSS Grid: The ultimate layout tool\nSolo Project: Learning Journal", "metadata": {
       "loc": {
         "lines": {
-          "from": 179,
-          "to": 189
-        }
-      }
-    }
-  },
-  {
-    "pageContent": "Module 6 – 78 lessons - 4 hours 52 min\nResponsive design\nThis module teaches you how to make your websites work well on all screen sizes, a critical skill for any frontend developer.\n\nProjects: Build a Responsive Site, Build a Product Splash Page, CSS Grid: The ultimate layout tool\nSolo Project: Learning Journal\n\nModule 7 – 15 lessons - 47 min\nCode reviews\nLearn what code reviews are, why they matter, and how to give successful code reviews.", "metadata": {
-      "loc": {
-        "lines": {
-          "from": 189,
+          "from": 166,
-          "to": 198
+          "to": 175
         }
       }
     }